The ethical journalism test

 4: It must be presented in clear, precise language.

-7: All the relevant facts and information should be weighed to get to the truth.
+7: Ensure you always weigh all the relevant facts and information in order to get to the truth.

 9: Gather material using first-hand sources wherever possible.

 10: Ensure you read through everything you write.

 11: Check the authenticity of documentary evidence and digital material.

 Six considerations regarding impartiality and diversity of opinion

 1: Always strive to reflect a wide range of opinions.